Yes, each guest must complete:

 There is wifi available at the lodge.
 We charge $15/trip to access it.
 It is only available in the main lodge

-On exchange day you need to be at the hangar at the Pemberton airport at:
+On exchange day you need to be at the Pemberton airport 45 minutes before your flight time.

 We try to provide as much as possible.
 Pack your bags before breakfast so we can hike until the heli arrives!
 If you’re flying in on a morning exchange be dressed ready to hike and we’ll get out there as soon as you arrive.